GabrielArpini/SatelliteDataPipeline/README.md

 Feel free to select time ranges to see how the chart reacts.

 We are half way there, just 2 tiles remaining.
-Let's create a chart showing the average launches per year using the `launches_stats` table again, select the following chart:
+Let's create a chart showing the average monthly launches per year using the `launches_stats` table again, select the following chart:
 ![image](imgs/insights_13.png)

 Then: